A Note on the Hyperbolicity Cone of the Specialized V\'amos Polynomial: Introduction

 where $A_1, \ldots, A_n$ are symmetric matrices with real entries.
 It is not hard to check that every spectrahedral cone is the hyperbolicity cone of an appropriate hyperbolic polynomial.
-There has been recent interest, if the converse is also true: \begin{Conjecture*} Every hyperbolicity cone is a spectrahedral cone. \end{Conjecture*} This conjecture is commonly referred to as the Generalized Lax Conjecture.
-An equivalent formulation would be: \begin{Conjecture*} Let $h \in \R[\ul{\x}]$ be hyperbolic with respect to $e \in \R^n$.
-Then there is a hyperbolic polynomial $q \in \R[\ul{\x}]$, such that $\Co_h(e) \subseteq \Co_q(e)$ and such that $q \cdot h$ has a definite determinantal representation, i.e. where $A_1, \ldots , A_n$ are symmetric matrices with real entries and $A(e) \succ 0$. \end{Conjecture*} We will explain a heuristical method to find a representation of a given hyperbolicity cone as a spectrahedral cone in Section \ref{allgkonstr}.
-In Section \ref{vamos}, we will apply this method to the specialized V\'amos polynomial $h_4$, which is a hyperbolic polynomial of degree four in four variables, with the property that no power $h_4^N$ has a definite determinantal representation.
-Note that there is only one other example of a polynomial with this property known, which is closely related to $h_4$, c.f.
-Remark \ref{vamosecht}.
+There has been ample interest, if the converse is also true: \begin{Conjecture*} Every hyperbolicity cone is a spectrahedral cone. \end{Conjecture*} This conjecture is commonly referred to as the Generalized Lax Conjecture.
+Hyperbolicity cones are the feasible sets of hyperbolic programming and spectrahedral cones are the feasible sets of semidefinite programming.
+Thus the Generalized Lax Conjecture asserts that hyperbolic programming and semidefinite programming have the same feasible sets.
+An equivalent formulation of this conjecture is: \begin{Conjecture*} Let $h \in \R[\underline{x}]$ be hyperbolic with respect to $e \in \R^n$.
+Then there is a hyperbolic polynomial $q \in \R[\underline{x}]$, such that $\Lambda_{+}(h,e) \subseteq \Lambda_{+}(q,e)$ and such that $q \cdot h$ has a definite determinantal representation, i.e. with $A_1, \ldots , A_n$ symmetric matrices with real entries and $A(e) \succ 0$. \end{Conjecture*} It is easy to see that this formulation implies the other one, because the hyperbolicity cone of a product of hyperbolic polynomials is just the intersection of the hyperbolicity cones of the factors.
+For the other direction we refer to \cite{HelVin07}.
+In the case $n=3$ the conjecture is true \cite{HelVin07} and also in the case when $h$ is an elementary symmetric polynomial \cite{Bran}.
+In general, if the projective variety defined by $h$ is smooth, one can always find a hyperbolic polynomial $q$ such that $q \cdot h$ has a definite determinantal representation \cite{Kum} (without control on the hyperbolicity cone of $q$).

+We will explain a heuristical method to find a representation of a given hyperbolicity cone as a spectrahedral cone in Section \ref{sec:allgkonstr}.
+In Section \ref{sec:vamos}, we will apply this method to the specialized V\'amos polynomial $h_4$, which is a hyperbolic polynomial of degree four in four variables, with the property that no power $h_4^N$ has a definite determinantal representation.
+Note that only very few polynomials \cite{Bra11,Burt14} are known to have this property and all of these come from the V\'amos matroid.
+The polynomial $h_4$ and its relatives frequently serve as counterexamples for questions concerning hyperbolic polynomials \cite{Bra11,Us,NPT} and thus it is natural to check whether it might also be a counterexample to the Generalized Lax Conjecture.
+The main result of this note is that indeed it is not such a counterexample.